WesleyDRobinson/xdistributed-chat/README.md

 And Import them where used and don't worry about duplicating, webpack will shake it out If element is used "top-level" in index.html, like `<app-shell></app-shell>`, import the component in `src/app.js`

+All config in place to load React powered Web Components from `src/components/react-components` Example components in place.
+Show me what you're working on, and I think I can wire it together.

 To build for production, run `npm run build` and the `public` folder is ready to serve.
 ### Tooling